 CERES (unranked)

 Ceres sounds like series, but it comes from a different root – it means “to grow.”
 In Roman myth, Ceres was the Roman goddess of agriculture and the harvest.
-That’s why it feels like such an appropriate choice for autumn girl names.
+That’s why it feels like such an appropriate choice for autumn baby names.
 And yes, as it happens, cereal takes its name from the goddess.

 DEMETER (unranked)